-Our product candidates must be approved by the FDA pursuant to an NDA in the United States and by the EMA and similar regulatory authorities outside the United States prior to commercialization.
-The process of obtaining marketing approvals, both in the United States and abroad, is expensive and takes many years, if approval is obtained at all, and can vary substantially based upon a variety of factors, including the type, complexity and novelty of the product candidates and therapeutic indications involved.
+Our product candidates must be approved by the FDA pursuant to an NDA in the U.S. and by the EMA and similar regulatory authorities outside the U.S. prior to commercialization.
+The process of obtaining marketing approvals, both in the U.S. and abroad, is expensive and takes many years, if approval is obtained at all, and can vary substantially based upon a variety of factors, including the type, complexity and novelty of the product candidates and therapeutic indications involved.
 Failure to obtain marketing approval for a product candidate will prevent us from commercializing the product candidate.
 We have not received approval to market any of our product candidates from regulatory authorities in any jurisdiction.
 Securing marketing approval requires the submission of extensive chemistry, manufacturing and preclinical and clinical data and supporting information to regulatory authorities for each therapeutic indication to establish the product candidate's safety and efficacy.
 Securing marketing approval also usually requires inspection of manufacturing facilities by the regulatory authorities and also audits of the clinical trial sites, data and CROs that have supported KalVista in the clinical development.
 Our product candidates may not be effective, may be only moderately effective or may prove to have undesirable or unintended side effects, toxicities or other characteristics that may preclude us from obtaining marketing approval or prevent or limit commercial use.
 Regulatory authorities have substantial discretion in the approval process and may refuse to accept an application or may decide that our data are insufficient for approval and require additional preclinical, clinical or other studies.
 In addition, varying interpretations of the data obtained from preclinical and clinical testing could delay, limit or prevent marketing approval of a product candidate.
-Changes in marketing approval policies during the development period, changes in or the enactment of additional statute
+Changes in marketing approval policies during the development period, changes in or the enactment of additional statutes or regulations, or change

-For example, the United Kingdom formally left the European Union on January 31, 2020, often referred to as Brexit, and the transition period ended on December 31, 2020.
+For example, the U.K. formally left the E.U. on January 31, 2020, often referred to as Brexit, and the transition period ended on December 31, 2020.
 Brexit has caused uncertainty in the current regulatory framework in Europe.
-For instance, Brexit has resulted in the EMA, moving from the United Kingdom to the Netherlands.
-The United Kingdom has now put in place legislation to cover the approval of new medicinal products in the United Kingdom, including designations such as orphan designation, and a pediatric investigational plan.
-The requirements are similar to those in the European Union and in many cases have adopted the same requirements.
+For instance, Brexit has resulted in the EMA, moving from the U.K. to the Netherlands.
+The U.K. has now put in place legislation to cover the approval of new medicinal products in the U.K., including designations such as orphan designation, and a pediatric investigational plan.
+The requirements are similar to those in the E.U. and in many cases have adopted the same requirements.
 However, there are still adjustments being made to legislation.
 Any of these adjustments as a result of Brexit could result in significant delays and additional expense to our business.
 Any of the foregoing factors could have a material adverse effect on our business, results of operations, or financial condition.